Top 5 phrases used on every demo:

 The brain has two major parts, the neocortex, where logic and reason live, and the limbic region, where instinct lives.
 Being a highly-developed species, we like to think that we make all of our decisions with logic and reason but the truth is that 90% of our decisions are made in the limbic, or instinctual side of our brain.

 What does this mean for your demo?
 If you are leading with facts, figures, and features you are putting your buyer’s brain to sleep.
 You have to present your solution as the only way to eliminate their pain.
-You have to be able to answer “Why you, Why now?”.
+You have to be able to drive preference and priority with your buyer.

 By framing your demonstration around how your product or solution eliminates pains, threats, and fears you can create an emotional lift that differentiates you against the competition and creates a convinced environment.